artsimboldo/v5LabLogo/README.md

 Open v5Lab/v5Lab.sln

 ## Commands
-Include the writing of a Scanner and a Parser.
+Include the writing of a Logo Scanner and Parser.
 Do not use a Parser generator to allow unstructured chains of commands.
 Rules for commands are the following:
 ```
 <logo-home-command> ::= HOME